florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 ## Gulp

-If you have never worked with Gulp and need to know how to install it and learn more about the basic concepts you can either had to the [Getting Started guide](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md#getting-started) or the [Building with Gulp](http://www.smashingmagazine.com/2014/06/11/building-with-gulp/) article on Smashing Magazine.
+If you have never worked with Gulp and need to know how to install it and learn more about the basic concepts you can either head to the [Getting Started guide](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md#getting-started) or the [Building with Gulp](http://www.smashingmagazine.com/2014/06/11/building-with-gulp/) article on Smashing Magazine.
 In short, you can install Gulp using [NPM](https://www.npmjs.org).

 You need to install Gulp both globally and locally in your project: